Authentic luxury-Uniting exceptional hotels, stores, restaurants and cultural locations around the world

 more TROVELLI blog posts >

-DISCOVER THE MUNCH MUSEUM
+DISCOVERING THE MUNCH MUSEUM IN OSLO

 The MUNCH, designed by award-winning architects estudio Herreros, is one of the world’s largest museums dedicated to a single artist.
 Eleven new exhibition halls allow visitors to access the most extensive collection of works by Edvard Munch in the world, spanning over 26,700 works.
 Highlights in the new museum are monumental mural paintings including The Sun (1909), which stretches nearly 8 meters, as well as several versions of Munch’s iconic work, The Scream, including an early study in pastel from 1893 and a later painted version from 1910.
 The MUNCH is both a cultural and architectural highlight, and should not be missed when visiting Oslo.